ZhongLIFR/ZhongLIFR.github.io/_pages/cv.md

 redirect_from:
   - /resume
 ---
-I cherish the moments spent in various universities and companies.
-I am deeply grateful for every individual who has been a part of my journey.
+I cherish every moment that I spent in different universities and companies.
+I am deeply grateful for every person who has been a part of my life.

 {% include base_path %}